-With the 100th season of the NFL starting on September 5th and college football starting later this month, many people are excited about this historic season of America’s most popular sport.
+With the 101th season of the NFL upon us, many people are excited about this historic season of America’s most popular sport.

 A great way to add to the excitement of watching Football is to place a wager at the William Hill Sports Book at Downtown Grand.
 If you have never bet on football before or are looking to learn more about it, this guide is for you.
 This guide will cover everything you need to know about betting on football.

 As with many other sports, a large portion of football betting is made on “The Spread,” which is a point value that oddsmakers assign to each team as a method of balancing odds between teams of different strengths.
 The spread is the amount of points the oddsmakers believe is most likely to separate the winning from the losing team.